Senate votes to call impeachment witnesses, throwing trial’s conclusion in doubt

 Sen. Patrick Leahy, Vermont Democrat who is overseeing the trial, called for order.

 The next step was for Democrat and Republican senators to craft a resolution on how many witnesses will be called.

-During a break in the trial, a visibly angry Sen. Ron Johnson, Wisconsin Republican, could be seen talking animatedly with Republican colleagues on the Senate floor.
+During a break in the trial, a visibly angry Mr. Johnson could be seen talking animatedly with Republican colleagues on the Senate floor.

 “We should’ve just ended this, that’s all I’m saying,” Mr. Johnson told them.